ericleasemorgan/reader-sentences/README.md

 	./bin/carrel2sentences.py author-homer-gutenberg
 	./bin/vectorize.py author-homer-gutenberg

 Again, please be patient.
 The vectorizing process is computationally expensive.
-On my Macintosh laptop with eight cores, the vectorizingn process takes about five minutes.
+On my Macintosh laptop with eight cores, the vectorizing process takes about five minutes.
 Your milage will vary.

 The next step is to begin querying the study carrel, and I always suggest starting out very small.
 Consequently I will query the study carrel for a single word and request a single sentence: